cl1ntdev/PieSQL/README.md

 4. Create post to change data ?
 7. Query indentification passing int or string
+8. Integrate db modification inside class so it wont be on a separate file

 # NOTES
 -!
 Classes are still used to make query statements